-Note that all parameters are passed as null terminated strings (as in standard C programming argc/argv style).
+Note that all parameters are passed as null terminated strings (as in standard C programming argc/argv style.
 Parameters such as credentials must be encoded prior being passed to the ADF framework (e.g., PKCS#12 encoding of certificates).
-This has the advantage that the policy infrastructure need not be share domain specific structures (e.g., internal representations of Kerberos tickets).
-Where necessary, the ACD specifies the expected encoding scheme in the encoding field of the parameter element.
+This has the advantage that the policy infrastructure need not be share domain specific structures (e.g., internal representations of Kerberos certificates).
+Where necessary, the ACD specifies the expected encoding scheme in the encoding element in the parameter section.